yekrangiariana/un-aligned-hugo/content/posts/2021-09-05-samuel-beckett-harold-pinter-two-giants-of-the-theatre-of-the-absurd.md

 ---
 title: "Samuel Beckett & Harold Pinter: 2 Giants of the Theatre of the Absurd"
 date: 2021-09-05T16:53:55+03:00
-authors: ["alex.liberto"]
+authors: ["Alex Liberto"]
 url: "culture/samuel-beckett-harold-pinter-two-giants-of-the-theatre-of-the-absurd"
 categories:
   - "Culture"
 tags:
   - "Literature"
 image: "/images/Giants-of-the-Theatre-of-the-Absurd-.jpg"
 ---

 In [the last issue](https://un-aligned.org/tag/literature/) we saw how some 20th century writers envisioned [a dystopian future](https://un-aligned.org/global-issues/the-dystopian-novel-beyond-utopia/) in reaction to the two world wars and to the dwindling human values.
 Protesting against society and the situation of man, but in a different way, were the giants of the Theatre of the Absurd Samuel Beckett and Harold Pinter.
 Both playwrights developed a new drama which was characterised by features that had nothing in common with the prevailing criteria of the time.

 ## **Samuel Beckett**: **Waiting endlessly**